solrex/caffe-mobile/README.md

 $ ./tools/build_android.sh
 ```

+- If you are on Windows system, please install [git-for-windows](https://git-for-windows.github.io/) and 64bit version of [tdm-gcc](http://tdm-gcc.tdragon.net/download).
+The former provides a shell environment(MinGW64) to run the build, by opening `Git Bash` after installation.
+The latter provides GNU toolchains, and remember to copy and rename `/path/to/TDM-GCC-64/bin/mingw32-make.exe` to `/path/to/TDM-GCC-64/bin/make.exe` after installation.

 ## Step 2: Build Android App: CaffeSimple with Android Studio

  - For CaffeSimple to run, you need a pre-trained LeNet on MNIST caffe model and the weight file.